clinicedc/edc-visit-tracking/README.md

 ### Declaring a CRF

 The `CrfModelMixin` is required for all CRF models.
-CRF models have a key to a __visit model__.
+CRF models have a `OneToOneField` key to a __visit model__.

-    class CrfOne(CrfModelMixin, OffstudyMixin, RequiresConsentModelMixin, UpdatesCrfMetadataModelMixin, BaseUuidModel):
+    class CrfOne(CrfModelMixin, OffstudyCrfModelMixin, RequiresConsentModelMixin, UpdatesCrfMetadataModelMixin, BaseUuidModel):

         subject_visit = models.OneToOneField(SubjectVisit)